 Or 'fixed' if you prefer.

-Fittings, meanwhile, are items that aren't attached to the property, unless by a screw or nail - for example, a mirror or picture.
+Fittings, meanwhile, are items that aren't attached to the property, unless by a screw or nail.

 Both buyers and sellers would be right to assume that fixtures will be included with a property sale as these are 'fixed'.

 Fittings, however, generally would not be included, as these would be items owned by the seller who would take them to their next property.

 Examples of fixtures and fittings include: